 Let’s start this guide with all the essential information you should know about Camiguin Island, such as its location, getting there, and more.

 WHERE IS CAMIGUIN ISLAND?

 Camiguin Island is situated in the Bohol Sea in the Philippines, about 10km off the north coast of Mindanao.

 There are daily flights to Camiguin connecting domestic travelers coming from Manila or Cebu.
-The only airport in Camiguin is Camiguin Mambajao Aiport (CGM).
+The only airport on the island is Camiguin Mambajao Airport (CGM).

 Bohol to Camiguin ferry

-There is only one ferry per day departing from the Jagna Ferry Terminal in East Bohol at 1pm and arriving at the Balbagon Ferry Terminal in Camiguin at around 5pm.
-The name of the boat leaving Jagna to Camiguin is Super Shuttle Ferry.
+There is only one ferry per day departing from the Jagna Ferry Terminal in East Bohol at 1 pm and arriving at the Balbagon Ferry Terminal in Camiguin at around 5 pm.

 You can purchase your tickets at the Jagna Ferry Terminal at least one hour before departure.